modularizer/priceparency/README.md

 3. Navigate to [pavilions.com/recipes](https://www.pavilions.com/recipes)

 ## What does it do?
-Pavilions has recipes which are useful for shopping and you can click and add them to cart, but some features are suboptimal:
+Albertsons/Safeway/Vons/Pavilions/etc has recipes which are useful for shopping and you can click and add them to cart, but some features are suboptimal:
 1. You have to click on each recipe to see the price
 2. You can't sort or filter by price
 3. You can't sort or filter by nutritional info, pans used, etc.